syncfusion/blazor-docs/src/treemap/treemap/drill-down.md

 ---
-title: "Drill-down in Blazor TreeMap component | Syncfusion"
+title: "Drill-down in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

 description: "Learn here all about Drill-down of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Drill-down in Blazor TreeMap (SfTreeMap)
+# Drill-down in the Blazor TreeMap (SfTreeMap)

 The TreeMap component supports drill-down to expose the hierarchy, achieved by clicking a node.
-If click an item in TreeMap, it will be moved to the next level or sub level hierarchy and returned back to the previous level by clicking the node.
+If an item is clicked in the TreeMap, it will be moved to the next level or sub level hierarchy and returned back to the previous level by clicking the node.

 ## Perform drill-down